Municipal Historic Resources

-Municipal Historic Resources (MHRs) are buildings, structures, landscapes, or features that represent an important development in St. Albert.
-It may have a unique architectural style or associated with a prominent person or event in St. Albert’s history.
+Municipal Historical Resources (MHRs) are buildings, structures, landscapes, or features representing an important development in St. Albert.
+It may have a unique architectural style or be associated with a prominent person or event in St. Albert’s history.
 Conservation of heritage properties is important in protecting unique historic buildings and neighbourhoods, and in recognition of St. Albert’s cultural heritage.

-St. Albert has established a Municipal Historic Conservation Program to help identify, evaluate and manage significant historic places in the community.
+St. Albert has established a Municipal Historic Conservation Program to help identify, evaluate and manage significant historical places in the community.
 Within this program, historic resources are first identified and documented in a Heritage Survey.
-Sites from the Heritage Survey that have high heritage value and architectural significance are evaluated before being added to a Heritage Inventory.
+Sites from the Heritage Survey with high heritage value and architectural significance are evaluated before being added to a Heritage Inventory.
 Properties on the Heritage Inventory are then eligible for designation as a Municipal Historic Resource.

 Municipal Historic Resource Designation